hisoka7i/mentalHealthMateImproved/README.md

    3b.
 Cache from DB
 4. Convert it into Event Driven(Implement kafka)
 5. Apache kafka implementation
-   5.0.1: Implementing simple producer and consumer.
+   5.0.1: Implementing simple producer and consumer.(Completed, front_end implementation is missing but backend is completed, It is event driven.)
     I want landing on home a page as a event which which afterwards will tell if user logged in or not.
    5a.
-User activity tracker.
+User activity tracker(Done).
 (Mood analysis can also be implemented) 5b.
 Chatbot responses.
    5c.
 Notifications.
 6. Implement design patterns.